 FAQ About Landscape Fabric Alternatives

-The clear or black plastic used in landscaping has many of the same drawbacks as landscape fabric.
-It can be bad for your soil and plants, and weeds can sometimes grow on top of it.
+It’s not recommended to use plastic as a weed barrier in the landscape.
+The clear or black plastic used in landscaping has the same drawbacks as landscape fabric.
+It can be bad for your soil and plants, plus weeds can sometimes grow on top of it.

 In some ways, plastic is even worse because it isn’t permeable, which means it doesn’t let water reach the soil.
 It also can cause standing water in your garden, which can rot and kill your plants.